 Soon after assuming the role as the Youth Service Librarian in Yuma, Ashley Lynch partnered with the ECCYWK.
 At the time, Yuma Public Library was the recipient of an early literacy program grant called Growing Readers Together through the Colorado State Library.
-This funding initiative began in 2018 and targeted FFNs.
+Launched in 2018, this funding initiative targeted FFNs and has since concluded.
 The library created a welcoming hub for FFNs to spend time with the children in their care sharing bilingual book collections, educational toys, singing, painting, and story hours.
-Ashley explained how inviting and enriching the space became: "We bought toys that were for kids and families to use in the library, because especially in the winter, we're a safe place to be.
+Ashley explained how inviting and enriching the space became:

+"We bought toys that were for kids and families to use in the library, because especially in the winter, we're a safe place to be.
 We have the heat on, we might have the popcorn going and we found that a lot of families who were doing at-home care aren't necessarily set up for that."